leoforfree/cz-customizable/README.md

 * **typeSuffix**: {string, default ''}: This is the commit type suffix.
 Example: config: `{ typePrefix: '[', typeSuffix: ']', subjectSeparator: ' ' }`, result: `[feat] this is a new feature`

 * **scopes**: {Array of Strings}: Specify the scopes for your particular project.
 Eg.: for some banking system: ["acccounts", "payments"].
 For another travelling application: ["bookings", "search", "profile"]
 * **scopeOverrides**: {Object where key contains a Array of String}: Use this when you want to override scopes for a specific commit type.
-Example bellow specify scopes when type is `fix`:
+Example below specify scopes when type is `fix`:
   ```
   scopeOverrides: {
     fix: [